-A survey showed that 40% of employees are using VPN, Microsoft has since then got serious about products that facilitate employees to work remotely and from home.
+A survey showed that 40% of employees are using VPN, Companies has since then got serious about products that facilitate employees to work remotely and from home.

 Today I will be blogging about “Direct Access” and its application in Virtual Organizations.